nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 #### a.
 Add task

-Adds a task to the task list<br>
-Date and time must be formatted as DD/MM/YYYY HHMM<br>
-A task must have a name, the description is optional<br>
-The task can also optionally have a End Date/Time, or both a Start Date/Time and End Date/Time<br>
+When you receive a new task, you can add it to Werkbook using the `add` command.<br>
 Format: `add NAME [d/DESCRIPTION] [s/START_DATETIME] [e/END_DATETIME] [t/TAG]`

 Examples:
 * `Walk the dog d/Take Zelda on a walk around the park s/01/01/2017 1000 e/01/01/2017 1200 t/Important`

+> * Date and time must be formatted as DD/MM/YYYY HHMM<br>
+> * A task must have a name, the description is optional<br>
+> * The task can also optionally have a End Date/Time, or both a Start Date/Time and End Date/Time<br>

 #### b.
 List tasks

-Shows a list of all tasks in the task list.<br>
+If you want to see a list of all the tasks you have added, you can use the `list` command.<br>
 Format: `list`

 #### c.
 Edit task

-Edits a task in the task list.<br>
+Perhaps the deadline for your project has been pushed back, or maybe you want to change the details of a task that you have already created.
+You can use the `edit` command to change the description and start/end times of your existing tasks.<br>
 Format: `edit INDEX [NAME] [d/DESCRIPTION] [s/START_DATETIME] [e/END_DATETIME] [t/TAG]...`

+Examples:
+* `edit 1 e/01/01/2018 2359`<br>
+  Edits the deadline of the 1st task to be `01/01/2018 2359`.<br>
+* `edit 2 d/Help to finish up essay`<br>
+  Edits the description of the 2nd task to be `Help to finish up essay`<br>

+To remove the start/end date entirely, simply add the corresponding prefix without specifying a new date.

+Example:
+* `edit 3 e/`<br>
+  Removes the deadline from task 3.<br>

 > * Edits the task at the specified `INDEX`.
     The index refers to the index number shown in the last task listing.<br>
     The index **must be a positive integer** 1, 2, 3, ...
 > * At least one of the optional fields must be provided.
-> * Providing the prefix for start or end date/time without supplying a date/time will remove it from the task
 > * Existing values will be updated to the input values.

-Examples:

-* `edit 1 d/Get the Fish`<br>
-  Edits the description of the 1st task to be `Get the Fish`.
-* `edit 2 s/`<br>
-  Removes the start date/time of the 2nd task.

 #### d.
 Find task

-Finds tasks whose name or description contain any of the given keywords.<br>
+Too many tasks?
+Don't worry!
+Simply use the `find` command to bring up a list of tasks containing the specified keyword in the name.<br>
 Format: `find KEYWORD [MORE_KEYWORDS]`

+Examples:
+* `find Milk`<br>
+  Returns `Get the Milk` but not `Get the milk`

 > * The search is case sensitive. e.g `milk` will not match `Milk`
 > * The order of the keywords does not matter. e.g. `Apple Juice` will match `Juice Apple`